Eugene P. Orringer, MD

 Vice Chair for Research & Division Chief of Pediatrics Infectious Diseases

-Dr. Toni Danville joined the MD-PhD leadership team in 2015 as Director of Clinical Medicine.
+Dr. Toni Darville joined the MD-PhD leadership team in 2015 as an Associate Director.
 Dr. Darville has been an active member of the UNC clinical, and research community since joining faculty in November 2013.
 Prior to that, she served as Division Chief of Pediatric Infectious Diseases at the University of Pittsburgh.
 Dr. Darville received her M.D. from the University of Arkansas for Medical Sciences, and completed her Pediatric Residency and Infectious Disease Fellowship at Arkansas Children's Hospital.